Recruit (Police and Corrections)

 STAGE TWO: Selection Process

 Submitted applications will be reviewed to determine whether or not each applicant meets the minimum qualifications.
 Applicants will be notified by e-mail of their status.
-Those applicants who qualify to continue in the selection process will be given information on the next process.
+Those applicants who qualify to continue in the selection process will be given information on the next step, also via email.

-The Physical Fitness Exam is comprised of several exercises and those standards are available at www.protectthecity.com.
-Candidates will also be required to successfully pass a second fitness test prior to going into an Academy, and to maintain and exceed those standards once in the Academy.
+Candidates will also be required to successfully pass a second fitness test prior to going into an Academy (see below), and to maintain and exceed those standards once in the Academy.

 Oral Board Interview:

-The last part of the selection process is the Oral Board Interview which is designed to evaluate areas critical to the success of a Recruit and Officer, such as verbal skills.
-The specific areas measured on the Oral Board Interview will be included in teh job posting for that position.
-The board consists of three LVMPD employees who assess each candidate based upon their responses to each question asked of them.
-The Oral Board Interview is also weighted and is a percentage of each candidate's overall test score.
-A video of a sample Oral Board Interview can be viewed at www.protectthecity.com.
+The Oral Board Interview is designed to evaluate areas critical to the success of a Recruit and Officer, such as verbal communication skills.
+The specific areas measured on the Oral Board Interview will be included in the job posting for that position.
+The Interview panel consists of three LVMPD employees who assess each candidate based upon their responses to each question asked of them.
+The Oral Board Interview is also weighted as a percentage of each candidate's overall test score.
+A video of a sample Oral Board Interview is can be viewed at www.protectthecity.com.

 Eligibility List and Civil Service Board Approval:

-Those candidates who successfully complete each of the above-listed tests are rank ordered by test scores on an eligibility list to be approved by the Civil Service Board.
+Those candidates who successfully complete each of the above-listed exams are rank ordered by test scores on the weighted exams and placed on an eligibility list to be approved by the Civil Service Board.

-Each candidate is assigned to an investigator.
-Their function is to review each candidate's Personal History Questionnaire/Polygraph Booklet that the candidates are given at the conclusion of STAGE TWO and explore more in-depth life history information.
-The investigator reviews the information about the candidate, conducts site inspections, and coordinates decisions with the psychologist and polygraph examiner.
-Candidates who arrive at their interview without requested documentation or complete packets are subject to disqualification from the process.
+Each candidate is assigned to a detective.
+Their function is to review each candidate's Personal History Statement that the candidates are given access to complete online at the conclusion of STAGE TWO and explore more in-depth life history information.
+The detective reviews the information about the candidate, conducts site inspections, and coordinates decisions with the psychologist and polygraph examiner.
+Candidates who arrive at their interview without the requested documentation or complete packets are subject to disqualification from the process.
 Any discrepancies between documents will be closely scrutinized.
 The interview lasts approximately 2-3 hours.

 Written and Oral Psychological Evaluation:

 The LVMPD has contracted psychological services to ensure the candidate is prepared to meet the conditions often faced by police and correction officers.
 The candidate must demonstrate a level of maturity and stability that will allow him/her to be successful and safe on the job.
-Each candidate completes an extensive written psychological evaluation that is administered by the contracted psychological service provider.
-The psychological evaluation is not scored until the candidate receives a conditional offer of employment with the LVMPD.
-The psychological evaluation consists of 1,170 questions and takes approximately 4-6 hours to complete.
-The candidate also meets individually with the contracted psychological service provider for an oral interview/psychological evaluation.
+Each candidate completes an extensive Written Psychological Evaluation that is administered by the contracted psychological service provider.
+The Written Psychological Evaluation is not scored until the candidate receives a conditional offer of employment with the LVMPD.
+It consists of 1,170 questions and takes approximately 4-6 hours to complete.
+The candidate also meets face-to-face with the contracted psychological service provider for an Oral Interview/Psychological Evaluation.

 Qualified polygraph examiners evaluate each candidate's information to ensure it is truthful.
 Once again, candidates are expected to provide truthful and consistent information.
 Failure to do so will disqualify the candidate from the hiring process.

 The LVMPD has contracted for medical examination and drug testing services.
-Each candidate completes the medical examination and must pass the drug test before beginning employment.
-Medical examinations are given to ensure a candidate is able to perform the essential functions of the position.
+Each candidate completes the Medical Exam and must pass the Drug Test before beginning employment.
+Medical Exams are given to ensure a candidate is able to perform the essential functions of the position.
 As an equal opportunity employer, the LVMPD is committed to the laws and regulations governing employment, including the Americans with Disabilities Act.
-Candidates will not be eliminated based on the medical examination unless they cannot perform the essential functions of the job, with or without reasonable accommodation.
+Candidates will not be eliminated based on the Medical Exam unless they cannot perform the essential functions of the job, with or without reasonable accommodation.

-For those candidates living out-of-state, the STAGE THREE investigative process will be completed in a single visit to the Las Vegas area, except for the medical exam and drug test which are done closer to hiring.
+For those candidates living out-of-state, the STAGE THREE Life History Investigation will be completed in a single visit to the Las Vegas area, except for the Medical Exam and Drug Test which are done closer to hiring.

 STAGE FOUR: Final Review and Employment